Mandurriao: History

 Mandurriao was founded in 1726.
-It was its own municipality before being incorporated into Iloilo City on July 16, 1937, along with the former towns of Arevalo, La Paz, and Molo by virtue of Act No. 719 of 1903.
-Mandurriao was a residential and agricultural district before it was turned into a business district.
-It was once known for its fishponds and salt beds, which have now been transformed into an urban development area and have become the city's new commercial district.
+Originally a municipality in its own right, it became part of Iloilo City on July 16, 1937, along with the former towns of Arevalo, La Paz, and Molo under Act No. 719 of 1903.

+Initially, Mandurriao was predominantly a residential and agricultural district, known for its fishponds and salt beds.
+However, over time, the district underwent significant transformation and evolved into a bustling business district.
+The former fishponds and salt beds have given way to urban development, paving the way for the emergence of the city's new commercial hub.

+Today, Mandurriao stands as a thriving area with a vibrant mix of residential, commercial, and business establishments.
+It has become an important center of commerce and economic activity within Iloilo City.
+The district's urban development has attracted various industries, contributing to the growth and prosperity of the city as a whole.

 Mandurriao Airport period (1937–2007)

 Mandurriao Airport was built in 1937 and has served as the gateway to Iloilo.
 The airport was also used as a World War II airfield.
 In the 1990s, the Philippine aviation industry liberalized and air travel increased in the country, and problems at Mandurriao Airport began to emerge, prompting the national government as well as the city and provincial government's agreement to a proposal to build the current Iloilo Airport outside of the city.